A room can be well-designed, thoughtfully furnished, and visually appealing—and still feel unsettled.

 Sometimes the issue isn’t the artwork at all.

-It’s the lack of Spatial Breathing.
+It’s the lack of Spatial Hierarchy.

 When pieces are too close together, or when every surface is activated, the room begins to feel compressed.